patilarundhati44/Milk-Dairy-Managment-System-Milk-Doc-/README.md

 - Delete Milk Record :    Delete any specific milk record using ID.
 - Record Payment     :    Log payment given to milk providers.
 - Calculate Total Payment    :    Show total payable amount to a provider.
-- Check Pending Payment :    Calculate remaining payment after deduction.
 - Monthly Summary   :    Display total milk and amount for a specific month.
-- Supplier of the Day:    Get the highest milk supplier for a selected date.
 - Menu-Driven Interface:    Easy-to-use console-based menu for user navigation.

 ---